arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-camera/giga-camera.md

 ### Step 2: Web Serial

-Open the [Webserial Interface](https://labs.oniudra.cc/en/labs/web-serial-camera) which allows you to view the camera feed.
-As data is streamed via serial, make sure you close the Serial Monitor during this process, else it will not work.
+Open the [Web Serial Interface](https://arduino.github.io/labs-pages/web-serial-camera/) which allows you to view the camera feed.
+Make sure to close the Serial Monitor in the Arduino IDE beforehand, otherwise it will not work as the serial port would be occupied.

 Press on **Connect** and select the correct port.